I Surf Secure Websites, Do You??

 • a URL that begins with “https:” rather than “http:”

 A security certificate indicates that the security authority has taken steps to verify the URL belongs to the authority and is genuine.
-In case of a problem your browser will send you an alert notification telling that there is an error in the site certificate.
-Such alert notifications should always been taken seriously.
+In case of a problem, your browser will send you an alert notification telling you that there is an error in the site certificate.
+Such alert notifications should always be taken seriously.
 In case you have any doubt do not enter your personal details over the website.
 Even if the information is encrypted, make sure to read the organization’s privacy policy first so that you know what is being done with that information.

 Can you trust a certificate?